Sydney-Informatics-Hub/training.artemis.python/_episodes/02-SimpleMethods.md

 1    1.001    1.001    1.001    1.001 {built-in method time.sleep}
 1    0.000    0.000    0.000    0.000 {method 'disable' of '_lsprof.Profiler' objects}
 ~~~
-{.output}
+{: .output}

 You can now pick apart your code and see where you should devote your time to improving.

 # Loops and Vectorising code with numpy and pandas

 Your problem might be solved by using the fast way certain packages handle certain datatypes.
 Often called vectorizing.
-Take this nested for loop [exampl](./files/vector.py):
+Take this nested for loop [example](https://sydney-informatics-hub.github.io/training.artemis.python/files/vector.py):

 ~~~
 #import packages